-Aptio Setup Uti Main Advanced Event Logs lity - Copyright (C) 2013 A IPMI Security Boot Save Password Description If ONLY the Administrator's p then this only limits access only asked for when entering ' If ONLY the User's password is is a power on password and mu boot or enter Setup.
+Password Description Setup: Check password while If ONLY the Administrator's pa then this only limits access to only asked for when entering S If ONLY the User's password and mus boot or enter Setup.
 In Setup have Administrator rights.
-The password length must be in the following range: Minimum length to Setup and is Setup. s set, then this st be entered to Setup: Check password while invoking setup.
+The password length must be in the following range: Minimum length to Setup and is Setup.
+S set, then this St be entered to invoking setup.
 Always: Check password while invoking setup as well as on each boot.
-Maximum length 20 ++: Select Screen 11: Select Item Password Check Administrator Password [Setup] Enter: Select +/-: Change Opt.
-F1: General Help F2: Previous Values F3: Optimized Defaults F4: Save & Exit ESC: Exit Version 2.16.1 243.
-Copyright (C) 2013 Ame rican Megatrends, Inc.
+Maximum length 20 ++: Select Screen Password Check Administrator Password Enter: Select +/-: Change Opt.
+F1: General Help F2: Previous Values F3: Optimized Defaults F4: Save & Exit ESC: Exit